-19. DIVIDENDS
+20. DIVIDENDS

-Dividends declared and paid during the year of AED 3,670,000 (previous year AED 2,202,000) represent a dividend per share of AED 3,670,000 (previous year AED 2,202,000).
+No dividends were declared and paid during the year.
+(Previous year, dividends of AED 3,670,000 were declared and paid, where it represents a dividend per share of AED 3,670,000).

-20. REVENUE
+21. REVENUE

 The Establishment generates revenue from the transfer of goods at a point in time.
 The disaggregated revenue from contracts with customers is presented below.
 The management believes that this best depicts the nature, amount, timing and uncertainty of the Establishment's revenue and cash flows.